kfarbaniec/misk/README.md

 # misk
 Mathematical Modelling and Computer Simulation course repository

-The repository contains final project document with source files containing described calculations.
+Here you have final project document with source files containing described calculations.